-HIV Serology and Other Data from the MOHLTC Public Health Ontario (PHO)
+HIV Serology and Other Data from the Public Health Ontario (PHO) Laboratory

-The Public Health Laboratory of the Ministry of Health and Long-Term Care compiles data on serological and bacteriological tests (e.g., HIV genotyping, HIV viral load, HIV antibody test results, bacterial culture and sensitivity, hepatitis C, syphilis screen, tuberculosis, toxoplasmosis) conducted in the province.
+The Public Health Ontario Laboratorycompiles data on serological and bacteriological tests (e.g., HIV genotyping, HIV viral load, HIV antibody test results, bacterial culture and sensitivity, hepatitis C, syphilis screen, tuberculosis, toxoplasmosis) conducted in the province.
 For many of these tests, the PHO lab is the sole provider within the province.